 Chrome Extension: What kind of impact across social do your stories have?
 Sports desk reporters and editors are one click away from seeing the who shared any of their stories, like athletes and front offices, across social networks.
 Make sure everyone has it downloaded.

 Notifications: Set up an alert to find out whenever Zion Williamson or RJ Barrett post to their Instagram account.
-Or get a digest every day that includes who's posting #goterps on Twitter.
+Or get a digest every day that includes who's posting about a team on Facebook.
 And set up a referral alert when anyone links out to your site's sports domain.
 Make sure your notifications work for you.
 Pro Tip: Set up these alerts in Slack too.